openharmony/docs/en/application-dev/media/image-decoding.md

       // Obtain the array buffer of the image. const buffer = fileData.buffer;
       ```
+   - Method 4: Obtain the raw file descriptor of the resource file through the resource manager.
+For details, see [ResourceManager API Reference](../reference/apis/js-apis-resource-manager.md#getrawfd9-1).

+      ```ts
+      // Code on the stage model
+      const context : Context = getContext(this);
+      // Obtain a resource manager.
+      const resourceMgr : resourceManager.ResourceManager = context.resourceManager;
+      ```

+      ```ts
+      // Code on the FA model
+      // Import the resourceManager module.
+      import resourceManager from '@ohos.resourceManager';
+      const resourceMgr = await resourceManager.getResourceManager();
+      ```

+      The method of obtaining the resource manager varies according to the application model.
+After obtaining the resource manager, call **resourceMgr.getRawFd()** to obtain the raw file descriptor of the resource file.

+      ```ts
+      const rawFileDescriptor : resourceManager.RawFileDescriptor = await resourceMgr.getRawFd('test.jpg');
+      ```

 3. Create an **ImageSource** instance.
    - Method 1: Create an **ImageSource** instance using the sandbox path.
 The sandbox path can be obtained by using method 1 in step 2.